Are Humans as Brittle as Large Language Models?: Prompt Perturbation Methods

 Within each category, we specify a number of aspects of the base prompt which could be mutated, and, for each aspect, define one or more concrete prompt variations.
 Tables~\ref{tab:N} and \ref{tab:S} summarize the modification methods employed in both categories.
 For example, in the neutral category, one aspect, \textit{LabelOrd}, reflects the internal order of the provided labels.
 For this aspect, we specify two concrete variants: \textit{rev}, which reverses the base prompt's label order (mutating from ascending to descending order), and \textit{shuff}, which permutes the labels randomly.

-Sensitive changes might involve e.g.\ the introduction of emotional wording to the prompt (aspect name \textit{Emo}).
-For this aspect, appending the sentence "Respond quickly!" to the prompt corresponds to the variant \textit{fast}.
-Appendix~\ref{app:prompts} provides the full list of evaluated prompts in our experiments, developed by this method.
+\textit{Sensitive} changes might include the introduction of emotionally connotated wording in the prompt (referred to as \textit{Emo}).
+For this aspect, appending the sentence ``Respond quickly!'' to the prompt corresponds to the variant \textit{fast}.
+Appendix~\ref{app:prompts} provides the full list of evaluated prompts in our experiments, developed by these methods.

 Importantly, prompt variations can modify both model input and the label set, meaning model outputs and human annotations must be interpreted with respect to the prompt variation.